Planned fire ant treatment

 ✔ Hand spreader.

-The fire ant bait we use as part of our planned treatment program are all approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA) and are safe for the environment, humans and pets.
+The products we use as part of our planned fire ant treatment program is approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+They are safe for the environment, humans and animals.

 Type of bait